 I'd hate to think this rising feeling of panic wasn't thoroughly justified.

-Noblesse Raizel never does any hand-to-hand combat.
-His job is to come at the very last minute & put the finishing move on the enemy.
+Noblesse: Raizel never does any hand-to-hand combat.
+His job is to come at the very last minute and put the finishing move on the enemy.
 Problem is, every time he uses his power, it eats away at his lifespan.

 In Haru-Sari, elves can use magic better than humans, but are considerably less sane and die when they're about 30.